 PMGT 641: Social Networks and New Media (1.5 credits) This course explores using social networks, open source technology, and emerging new media to engage in community building.
 It will introduce students to concepts related to virtual communities and skills in teamwork, consensus building, and empowerment.
 It also discusses the ethical, legal, and provenance issues that arise.

-PMGT 643: Professional Communications I: Writing for Different Audiences (1.5 credits) An overview of the elements of effective professional communications, including writing clear, concise copy; communicating ideas across a platform of mediums; and identifying and writing to specific audiences.
+PMGT 643: Professional Communications I: Writing for Different Audiences (1.5 credits) This course gives an overview of the elements of effective professional communications, including writing clear, concise copy; communicating ideas across a platform of mediums; and identifying and writing to specific audiences.
 This course will explore these communications elements as they apply to nonprofit and entrepreneurial organizations, arts organizations, and self-promotion.
+Sample Syllabus

-PMGT 650: Models of Social Entrepreneurship (3 credits) An exploration of different organizational models of how people are working to change the world in positive ways.
-Looking beyond the traditional categories of nonprofit, for-profit, government, and education, this course identifies and analyzes innovative models that are being developed to address the pressing social and environmental issues faced by communities.
-The topics include earned income, social ventures, hybrid organizations, crowdsourcing, cooperatives, community engagement, grasstops partnerships, and co-working.
+PMGT 650: Models of Social Entrepreneurship (3 credits) This course explores different organizational models of how people are working to change the world in positive ways.
+Looking beyond the traditional categories of non-profit, for-profit, government and education, innovative models that are being developed to address the pressing social and environmental issues faced by communities are identified and analyzed.
+The topics include: earned income, social ventures, hybrid organizations, crowdsourcing, cooperatives, community engagement, grasstops partnerships, and co-working.
 Students evaluate existing models to determine their strengths and opportunities for improvement related to their context, resources, power relationships, and their value as solutions to specific problems.

-PMGT 652: Performance Management and Organizational Development (3 credits) This course equips students with knowledge about all aspects of performance management, including: setting work expectations, leading work planning, conducting counseling sessions, developing employee-needs assessments, and exploring policies and best management practices.
-Additional organizational development topics that will be addressed in the course include organizational transformation, processes for diagnosis and intervention, and the skills needed to facilitate individual, small group, and organizational change.
+PMGT 652: Performance Management and Organizational Development (3 credits) This course equips students with knowledge about all aspects of performance management, including: setting work expectations, leading work planning, conducting counseling sessions, developing employee needs assessment, and exploring policies and best management practices.
+Additional organizational development topics that will be addressed in the course include: organizational transformation, processes for diagnosis and intervention, and the skills needed to facilitate individual, small group, and organizational change.

-PMGT 675: Capstone (6 credits) Capstones are culminating six-credit educational experiences that provide students an opportunity for synthesis and demonstration of their capacity to work in the field of management effectively.
+PMGT 675: Capstone (6 credits) Capstones are culminating six-credit educational experiences that provide students an opportunity for synthesis and demonstration of their capacity to effectively work in the field of management.
 Under the mentorship of a faculty committee, students will develop a project or thesis.
 Students present and defend to the committee a portfolio of work accomplished at the end of the capstone experience.